 People who quit smoking often decide it's time to clean their lives up in other areas as well.
 That's great, but be careful.
 If you try to do too many self-improvement projects at once, you run the risk of failing at all of them.

 - Be good to yourself.
 Quitting tobacco is a huge accomplishment, and you should reward yourself for your progress often.
 Don't underestimate the magnitude of what you are doing.

 - Be patient.
-Quitting smoking is a process over time.
-It doesn't happen overnight, but in comparison to the number of years most of us smoked, recovery from this addiction is short.
+Quitting smoking is a process that takes time.
+It doesn't happen overnight, but in comparison to the number of years most of us smoked, recovery from nicotine addiction is short.
 Give yourself the time you need to heal.

 - Accept yourself.
 You are a wonderful person just as you are right now.